 4. Craft a well-written body that explores your work experience.

-6. List your greatest strengths that will show your expertise relevant to the position.
+6. List your greatest strengths that show your expertise relevant to the position.

 7. Keep your writing compelling and concise.